Instructional Assistant Professor of musicology, Illinois State University

 Associate Professor of Musicology and Associate Dean of the College of Fine Arts at Texas Christian University

-PhD Candidate in Historical Musicology, writing on tape experimentalism in American avant-gardes, media archaeology, and mystification of technology
+PhD in Historical Musicology, with a dissertation on tape experimentalism in American avant-gardes, media archaeology, and mystification of technology

 …American Musicological Society